 The line of authority from Lambe v Eames to the present day seems to be founded upon a concern that the imposition of trust obligations is often onerous and undesirable – particularly in cases where the question arises in the context of the interpretation of a husband’s bequest to his wife.

-Pre-Lambe cases are not the only ones to suggest that there may yet be some potential for precatory words to evince a sufficiently certain intention to support the creation of a testamentary trust.
+However, pre-Lambe cases are not the only ones to suggest that there may yet be some potential for precatory words to evince a sufficiently certain intention to support the creation of a testamentary trust.
 Comiskey v Bowring-Hanbury, for example, demonstrates that even post-Lambe precatory words can give rise to trust obligations where consideration of the entirety of the instrument in question leads to a conclusion that a legally enforceable obligation was intended.

 Similarly, Waters’ Law of Trusts in Canada, 4th ed. suggests that “If language, once construed, is held to intend a trust, then whether the language is precatory or otherwise, the trust which is thereby set up is the same as any other express trust, and no different rules apply” and cites Rigby LJ’s observation that the term ‘precatory words’ is itself “a misleading nickname”.